Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Boost Your Immune System With Seasonal Vegetables

 How awesome are burger patties?!
-I love them, they are so easy to make, and they are furthermore healthy if they are not deep fried.
+I love them, they are so easy to make, and they are furthermore healthy if they are not deep-fried.
 I have been experimenting with all kinds of veggies like zucchini, carrots, celery, or cauliflower to make these fritters.
 This cauliflower patties recipe is my absolute favorite.

 See more cauliflower recipes >Astounding Gluten-Free Vegan Grain Replacement Dishes.